Skip to main content

 "Binarystar Infinity" is a 1-bit shoot 'em up game with challenging arcade-style gameplay and handcrafted levels.
 Players must defend against an unknown mothership that destroyed their moon, either in single-player mode or with a friend in co-op.
 The game features nostalgic 1-bit graphics and smooth feedback controls, with the option for a more intense experience with friendly fire in co-op mode.

-• The pixel art style, while minimalistic, is complemented by a great soundtrack that enhances the overall experience.
+• The game features a cool aesthetic with high-quality pixel art and a great soundtrack that enhances the gameplay experience.

-• Visuals can be overly aggressive and straining on the eyes, with a limited color palette that may detract from the experience.
+• Visuals can be straining on the eyes due to aggressive flashing and a limited color palette, which may detract from the overall enjoyment.

 • graphics